Abhishek-2502/FastAPI_AWS_Deployment_With_GitAction_CICD/README.md

-# FastAPI_Deployment
+# FastAPI_Deployment_With_CICD
-Complete Guide to deploy FastAPI.
-Below are the steps to deploy FastAPI on AWS EC2 and access it through anywhere on the internet.
+Complete Guide to deploy FastAPI app and develop CICD Pipeline on AWS EC2.

 ### Built With